Error Handling

 fn parse_port(s: &str) -> Result<u16, Box<dyn Error>> {

-// needed to use Box<dyn Error>, because the returned error type
+// We need to use `Box<dyn Error>`, because the returned error type

 // cannot be determined during compile time: It will either